cbcrg/tcoffee/docs/tcoffee_manual.rst

-Using Secondary Structure Predictions:
+Using secondary structure predictions:
 ======================================
 T-Coffee can be used to predict secondary structures and transmembrane domains.
 For secondary structure predictions, the current implementation is only able to run GOR on either single sequences or on a bunch of homologues found by BLAST.

-Single Sequence prediction
+Single sequence prediction
 --------------------------
 To make a secondary structure prediction with GOR, run the following.
 In this command line SSP is a hard coded mode.
 It prompts the computation of predicted secondary structures.